-The Headteacher and Senior Management are responsible for:
+The Headteacher and Leadership Team are responsible for:

-- Along with the Governing body, providing leadership and vision in respect of equality and diversity - Overseeing the implementation of the Equalities and Cohesion policy - Co-ordinating the activities related to equality and diversity - Ensuring that all who enter the school are aware of, and comply with, the Equalities and Cohesion policy - Ensuring that staff are aware of their responsibilities and are given relevant training and support, especially with regard to the Prevent duty and WRAP. - Taking appropriate action in response to racist incidents, discrimination against persons with a disability and sexual harassment or discrimination against any persons because of their age, sexuality or religion, belief / non-belief. - Supporting parents to become involved in their children's education.

-Considering and overcoming barriers to parents' involvement (i.e. work commitments, non-resident parents, and lone parents)
+- Along with the Governing body, providing leadership and vision in respect of equality and diversity; - Overseeing the implementation of the Equalities and Cohesion Policy; - Co-ordinating the activities related to equality and diversity; - Ensuring that all who enter the school are aware of, and comply with, the Equalities and Cohesion Policy; - Ensuring that staff are aware of their responsibilities and are given relevant training and support: - Taking appropriate action in response to racist incidents, discrimination against persons with a disability and sexual harassment or discrimination against any persons because of their age, sexuality or religion, belief / non belief; - Supporting parents to become involved in their children's education; - Considering and overcoming barriers to parents' involvement (i.e. work commitments, non-resident parents, and lone parents).